AwokeKnowing/RoboND-Rover-Project/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.

+### Notebook Analysis
+#### 1. Run the functions provided in the notebook on test images (first with the test data provided, next on data you have recorded).
+Add/modify functions to allow for color selection of obstacles and rock samples.
+As described above, I used thresholding to determine the navigable terrain, and HSV colorspace threshold + OpenCV contour detector to find the rocks.

+The animated image at the top of this document shows the results.

+### Autonomous Navigation and Mapping

+#### 1. Fill in the `perception_step()` (at the bottom of the `perception.py` script) and `decision_step()` (in `decision.py`) functions in the autonomous mapping scripts and an explanation is provided in the writeup of how and why these functions were modified as they were.

+#### 2. Launching in autonomous mode your rover can navigate and map autonomously.
+Explain your results and how you might improve them in your writeup.

+**Note: running the simulator with different choices of resolution and graphics quality may produce different results, particularly on different machines!
+Make a note of your simulator settings (resolution and graphics quality set on launch) and frames per second (FPS output to terminal by `drive_rover.py`) in your writeup when you submit the project so your reviewer can reproduce your results.**

 Based on the provided sample code, I made the following additional changes to complete the project

 A. Perception